sveltejs/svelte/README.md

 Probably not, but it's possible.
 If you can't seem to access any `.dev` sites, check out [this SuperUser question and answer](https://superuser.com/q/1413402).

+## Translating Svelte docs

+This is the french version of the Svelte website.

+Read more about this was done [here](i18n.md).

 ## License

 [MIT](LICENSE.md)